pulse icon

 Frequently Asked Questions

-You need a high school diploma or GED, a clean background check, a valid state or government issued photo ID, a social security card, negative tuberculosis test (TB test) within 1 year, or copy of a chest X-ray..
+You need a high school diploma or GED, a clean background check, a valid state or government issued photo ID, negative tuberculosis test (TB test) within 1 year.

 Yes.